Note: the offers mentioned below are subject to change at any time and some may no longer be available.

-While the Chase Sapphire Preferred is essentially a cheaper, stripped-down version of the Sapphire Reserve, the newly relaunched American Express® Gold Card offers unique benefits and incredible bonus earning capabilities that you won’t find on its more expensive brother, the Amex Platinum.
+While the Chase Sapphire Preferred is essentially a cheaper, stripped-down version of the Sapphire Reserve, the newly relaunched American Express® Gold Card offers unique benefits and incredible bonus earning capabilities that you won’t find on its more expensive brother, The Platinum Card® from American Express.

 The Amex Gold card is the most rewarding card you can use to buy food in the U.S., full stop.
-You’ll earn 4x points at all U.S. restaurants, and 4x points at U.S. supermarkets.
-The latter is capped at $25,000 per year, but that should be more than enough for almost any family.
+You’ll earn 4x points at all restaurants, and 4x points at U.S. supermarkets.
+The latter is capped at $25,000 per year (after which you’ll earn 1x point per dollar), but that should be more than enough for almost any family.

 Let’s say you get TPG’s estimate of 1.9 cents worth of value out of your points.
 That means you’re effectively earning 7.6% back on every dollar you spend on food.
 That’s simply unmatched by any other card.
 In fact, the more-expensive Amex Platinum only earns one point on each of those categories, making the Gold Card a great companion to the Platinum if you want to maximize your spend.

-You’ll also earn 3x points on flights booked through the Amex travel portal, or directly with the airline, though it’s worth noting that the Platinum card earns 5x points here.
+You’ll also earn 3x points on flights booked through the Amex travel portal, or directly with the airline, though it’s worth noting that the Platinum card earns 5x points when booked through Amex travel portal or directly with the airline.
 Otherwise, you’ll earn the standard 1x point per dollar on every other purchase.

 The Amex Gold carries a somewhat hefty $250 annual fee, and it’s not waived in the first year, though it can be largely or entirely offset by annual credits and perks.
 The Amex Platinum, by comparison, costs $550 per year.